pyeventsourcing/eventsourcing/docs/topics/examples/bank-accounts.rst

 :ref:`declarative syntax <Declarative syntax>`.
 It has a balance and an overdraft limit.
 Accounts can be opened and closed.
 Accounts can be credited and debited, which affects the balance.
-Neither credits nor debits are not allowed if the account has been closed.
+Neither credits nor debits are allowed if the account has been closed.
 Debits are not allowed if the balance would go below the overdraft limit.
 The overdraft limit can be adjusted.